TAMU Sounding Rocketry Team

 Propulsion

-• Members must be familiar with all components of a hybrid propulsion system (oxidizer tank, plumbing assembly, injector plate, combustion chamber, nozzle) and understand how these parts interact with one another.
+• Members must be familiar with all components of a hybrid propulsion system (oxidizer tank, plumbing assembly, throttling system, injector plate, combustion chamber, nozzle) and understand how these parts interact with one another.
 A background in chemistry, thermodynamics, and high speed aerodynamics is necessary, and experience with MATLAB, SolidWorks, and CFD is preferred.
 Additionally, prior machining experience is beneficial.

 Picture